-The Board has established four standing committees of directors: the CGNC Committee, the Audit Committee, the Risk Committee, and the EHS Committee.
+The Board has established four standing committees of directors: the CGNC Committee, the Audit Committee, the EHS Committee, and the Risk Committee.
 Each committee regularly meets without management present.
 All members of each of the Audit Committee, the CGNC Committee, the EHS Committee and the Risk Committee, including the respective Chairs, are "independent" within the meaning of the CSA Guidelines and NI 52-110.

-In addition, as part of its ongoing efforts to maintain high standards of corporate governance, in 2007 the Board approved and adopted written mandates for the Chairman of the Board and for each Committee Chair, each of which are attached to the 2011 management information circular which is available for review under the Corporation's SEDAR profile at www.sedar.com.
+In addition, as part of its ongoing efforts to maintain high standards of corporate governance, in 2007 the Board approved and adopted written mandates for the Chairman of the Board and for each Committee Chair, as well as a position description for the lead director and chief executive officer, each of which are attached to the 2011 management information circular which is available for review under the Corporation's SEDAR profile at www.sedar.com.
 From time to time, special committees of the Board may be and have been appointed to consider special issues and in particular, any issues that may involve related party transactions.
 Individual directors may retain outside advisors at the Corporation's expense in appropriate circumstances and with the approval of the Audit Committee.
 No material corporate decision or decision involving a potential conflict of interest can be approved by the Board without the approval of the independent directors.